ndy-s/nvim-config/README.md

 # My Neovim Config
-This is my custom Neovim setup, built with Lua, designed to enhance my workflow and productivity.
+This is my custom Neovim setup, built with Lua, designed to improve my workflow and productivity.
 It offers exceptional speed, outperforming other IDEs I have used, and is highly customizable to meet my specific needs and preferences.
-The configuration supports LSP, Treesitter, formatting, and debugging for languages such as Shell, Lua, JavaScript, TypeScript, PHP, and Java.
-Additionally, it is easy to extend and adapt, allowing for seamless integration of additional languages and features.
+The configuration supports LSP, Treesitter, formatting, and debugging for Shell, Lua, JavaScript, TypeScript, PHP, and Java.
+It's also easy to add support for more languages and features as needed.

 ## Preview
 Here’s a preview of what my Neovim setup looks like in action: